LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/booster-rockets/sportsstuff.rst

    * - Basketball
      - "I've missed more than 9000 shots in my career.
-I've lost almost 300 games 26 times I've been trusted to take the game winning shot ... and missed.
+I've lost almost 300 games.
+26 times I've been trusted to take the game winning shot ... and missed.
 I've failed over and over and over again in my life.
        That is why I succeed." - *Michael Jordan*